drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 ### Improved Reinforcement Learning AI

-Once previous results are analysed, and with a close deadline,
+Once previous results are analyzed, and with a close deadline,
-I have decided to improve the reinforcement learnin adding one concept: instead of execute the action wich was the best in the past, execute a random action ponderated by its result in the past.
+I have decided to improve the reinforcement learning adding one concept: instead of execute the action which was the best in the past, execute a random action pondered by its result in the past.
 The idea of this change is to force to explore all actions and learn from all actions, even if in the past they were no so good: if you o always the same, you always have